 Unfortunately, nursing, like medical practice, has become heavy on documentation.
 I hear my nurse friends lament the amount of time they spend charting at a computer instead of caring at the bedside.

 The American health care system is changing in ways sometimes characterized as an overhaul- payment reform, delivery methods, quality measurements, patient engagement are all buzzwords now.
 But one thing hasn’t changed.
 There are still women and men who choose to become nurses, not for a lucrative salary, or a convenient work schedule, but because they want to make a difference in the world, one patient at a time.
-For that, we honor them this week.
+For that, we offer our appreciation and respect.